ewulczyn/ewulczyn.github.io/_posts/2015-02-28-Wikipedia_Clickstream_Getting_Started.md

 title: Wikipedia Clickstream - Getting Started
 ---

-This post gives an introduction to working with the newly released [Wikipedia Clickstream](http://datahub.io/dataset/wikipedia-clickstream/resource/be85cc68-d1e6-4134-804a-fd36b94dbb82) dataset.
+This post gives an introduction to working with the new February release of the [Wikipedia Clickstream](http://datahub.io/dataset/wikipedia-clickstream/resource/be85cc68-d1e6-4134-804a-fd36b94dbb82) dataset.
 The data shows how people get to a Wikipedia article and what articles they click on next.
 In other words,